branebb/live-MNIST-fashion-classifier/README.md

     python main.py

 ## Usage Instructions
-Once you've completed the installation and are running the application, you should see a window that allows you to draw clothing items.
-The model will predict the category of the clothing in real-time as you draw.
+Once installed and running, a window will open, allowing you to draw clothing items.
+The model will predict the category in real-time every second.

 ### Example Screenshots